Spaqin/spaq-in/src/posts/ttartisan-27mm-pancake.md

 I'm cheap.
 I'll get it out of the way first.
 I'm not loyal to anyone, except for low taxes, low prices.
 TTArtisan did a quick release - preview on one day, release the next - a 27mm pancake that could be easily mistaken with the Fuji one.
 A knockoff, you may think.
 I was interested, having received an X-Pro1 a while back, this could be a nice alternative to a rather expensive, even on second hand market, official Fuji lens.
 I thought to myself - if it's less than 200USD, I'll get it - worst case I'll sell it.
 The announced price - 160USD was definitely below that, so I was getting ready... but a quick look on Taobao revealed an even nicer surprise.

 690CNY!
 With a coupon, 660!
 That's around 95, and 91 USD respectively.
 Nobrainer!
 Living in China is great!
 Human rights?
-Normal government?
+Reasonable government?
 Who needs that?!
 Gimme cheap stuff!

 ![On X-S10](../images/tta27/onxs10.jpg)